Surface Algebras I: Dessins D'enfants, Surface Algebras, and Dessin Orders

 \subsection{Brauer Graph Algebras}

 Brauer graph algebras are a class of algebras construct from a so-called \emph{"Brauer graph"}, which is defined as follows:

-\begin{defn} Given a finite connected graph possibly with loops, define a cyclic ordering of the edges around each vertex, along with a multiplicity of each vertex. \end{defn}
+\begin{defn} Fix any finite connected graph possibly with loops.
+Define a "cyclic ordering" of the edges around each vertex, then define a multiplicity $m_v$ of each vertex $v$, given by a positive integer $m_v \in \ZZ_{\geq 1}$. \end{defn}

-These Brauer graph algebras algebras are all finite dimensional associative algebras which can be obtained from a \emph{"quiver with relations"} (see \cite{B1}, \cite{E}, \cite{ASS}).
-The quiver of the Brauer graph algebra associated to the Brauer graph is the same quiver as that obtained in the construction of Surface Algebras in \ref{Surface Algebras}.
-The relations on the quiver are quite cumbersome to define.
+The Brauer graph algebras are all finite dimensional associative algebras which can be obtained from a \emph{"quiver with relations"} (see \cite{B1}, \cite{E}, \cite{ASS}).
+The quiver of the Brauer graph algebra associated to the Brauer graph can be realized as the same quiver as that obtained in the construction of Surface Algebras in \ref{Surface Algebras}.
+The relations on the quiver are quite cumbersome to define and are traditionally in terms of the simple and projective modules of the algebra, and extensions between them.
 For details the reader is referred to \cite{B1}, and \cite{E}.
 The motivation for the construction of such algebras comes from the modular representation theory of finite groups.
-In particular, foe an algebraically closed field $K$ of arbitrary characteristic, the group algebra $KG$ is not in general semisimple.
-If the characteristic $\mathbf{char}(K_=p>0$ divides the order of the group $|G|$, then it decomposes into indecomposable "\emph{block}"
+In particular, for an algebraically closed field $K$ of arbitrary characteristic, the group algebra $KG$ is not in general semisimple.
+If the characteristic $\mathbf{char}(K)=p>0$ divides the order of the group $|G|$, then it decomposes into indecomposable "\emph{blocks}"